 Solutions for manual and automated production

 Repairs necessitate frequent changes of position and are welded manually.
 Lightweight, robust and mobile torches are important for this.
 ABICOR BINZEL offers a wide range of ergonomic and flexible torch solutions in MIG/MAG, TIG and plasma welding.
 In addition, the portfolio includes robust special solutions for the production of trains, railway wagons and containers, aeronautics or the defence technology, where the vehicles are exposed to extreme loads.
-Basically, the trend in vehicle construction is towards lightweight construction and aluminum parts.
-In view of the high costs and lack of labor, mechanized and automated welding procedures are the main trends in the industry.
+Basically, the trend in vehicle construction is towards lightweight construction and aluminium parts.
+In view of the high personnel costs and lack of skilled labour, mechanised and automated welding procedures are the main trends in the industry.

 [ Show Reference ]

 Sockets and plugs